- January 11, 2025

 You’re given around 160 characters!

-We recommend using around 145 characters.
-Sometimes search engines can cut off the final few letters, so it’s best to chose one which you know will always be shown to the user
+Sometimes search engines can truncate the results meaning that they cut off the final few letters, so it’s best to chose one which you know will always be shown to the user.

 Does the meta description always get shown?